2015 Oldham West and Royton by-election

-The Oldham West and Royton by-election was a UK parliamentary by-election held on 3 December 2015 in the constituency of Oldham West and Royton in Greater Manchester.
+On 3 December 2015, a by-election was held in the UK parliamentary constituency of Oldham West and Royton in Greater Manchester.
 This was the first by-election of the 56th UK Parliament.

 The by-election was caused by the death of the sitting Member of Parliament (MP) Michael Meacher on 21 October 2015; Meacher had been the Labour Party MP for the seat since its creation in 1997 and had represented its predecessor seat of Oldham West since 1970.

 A writ for the by-election was moved in Parliament on 2 November 2015, setting polling day as 3 December 2015.

 Jim McMahon held the seat for Labour with a winning 62% of the vote, an increase of 7.3 percentage points.
 There was a 40.3% turnout.

 Candidates

 Six candidates contested the election; the statement of persons nominated was released by Oldham Council on 9 November 2015.

 The Labour Party, which last held the seat, selected its candidate on 5 November 2015 from a shortlist of four: Mohammed Azam, National Executive Committee member and former local councillor; Jane East, who contested the seat of Colne Valley unsuccessfully at the 2015 general election; Failsworth East councillor Jim McMahon, leader of Oldham Council; and Chris Williamson, former MP for Derby North.
 McMahon won the selection, reportedly with 232 votes against 141 for Azam in the final round, after the elimination of East and Williamson.

 UK Independence Party (UKIP) came second in the constituency at the 2015 general election and fielded a new candidate, John Bickley, who was runner-up at the by-election held in 2014 in the neighbouring constituency of Heywood and Middleton.
 Others talked about as potential candidates were Paul Nuttall, the UKIP deputy leader, and Steven Woolfe, both MEPs for North West England.